 The six courses required for a minor may be selected from courses that are consistent with your major, interests, and career plans.

-The Department of Psychology currently offers a substance abuse concentration and courses that students interested in addiction can take.
-The substance abuse concentration is open to psychology and other majors too.
+The Department of Psychology currently offers a substance abuse counseling concentration and courses that students interested in addiction can take.
+The substance abuse counseling concentration is open to psychology and other majors too.